victorminden/victorminden.github.io/_pages/projects.md

 [Write-up](docs/inverseproject.pdf)

 Inverting the heat equation is a problem of great interest in the sciences and engineering, particularly for modeling and monitoring applications.
 For my final project for my class in inverse problems at Tufts, I looked at the heat equation defined on some domain containing a point heat source at a known location.
-Assuming the magnitude of the heat source to be an unknown function of time and given noisy transient measurements at other points in the domain, I looked the use of the conjugate gradient method to solve the adjoint problem and recover the heat source magnitude function.
+Assuming the magnitude of the heat source to be an unknown function of time and given noisy transient measurements at other points in the domain, I looked into the use of the conjugate gradient method to solve the adjoint problem and recover the heat source magnitude function.

 - - -